How to Generate Leads in 6 Steps (+ Free Template)

 - Cost per lead: This is the total amount spent for a lead tactic or specific campaign divided by the total number of leads generated.

-- Total return on investment (ROI): This is the percentage of revenue generated from a lead tactic or specific campaign divided by the cost of deploying it.
+- Total return on investment (ROI): This is the percentage of revenue generated from a lead tactic or a specific campaign divided by the cost of deploying it.

 Pro tip: Sales metrics extend beyond numbers.
 They show overall growth potential and track all parts of the sales process.
-For more sales metrics to help you analyze your sales operation, check the top sales metrics to use to improve your performance.
+For more sales metrics to help you analyze your sales operation, check the top sales metrics to improve your performance.

 There’s no sense in measuring the effectiveness of your efforts if you don’t plan on doing anything with those numbers.
 Finding the best tactics for your business involves trial and error, and metrics show you what’s working and what isn’t.
 Knowing this, you can adjust your strategies and tactics accordingly.